MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_schedjobs_ts.md

  \-\- The number of results might have exceeded the ExecutionHistoryLength of the scheduled job.

  The ExecutionHistoryLength property of a scheduled job determines how many job instances, and their results, are saved to disk.
 The default value is 32.
-When the number of instances of a scheduled job exceeds this value, [!INCLUDE[wps_2](../Token/wps_2_md.md)] deletes the oldest job instance to make room for each new job instance.
+When the number of instances of a scheduled job exceeds this value, Windows PowerShell deletes the oldest job instance to make room for each new job instance.

  To get the value of the ExecutionHistoryLength property of a scheduled job, use the following command format: